Historia Mundum

 “Opening session of the General Assembly, 5 May 1789”, by Auguste Couder, showing the inauguration of the Estates General.
 Public domain image.

-The Third Estate first reacted by requesting a change in the voting rules, so that they could ally with dissident clergymen and noblemen.
-However, not only did Louis XVI reject this proposal, but he also engaged in retaliatory measures against the Estates General.
-The King emphasized the separation of the three estates, annulled the body’s decrees, and dictated what it should approve instead.
+The Third Estate first reacted by requesting a change in the voting rules, so that it could ally with dissident clergymen and noblemen.
+Louis XVI rejected this proposal and took retaliatory measures against the Estates General.
+The king emphasized the separation of the three estates, annulled the body’s decrees, and dictated what it should approve instead.
 When that was not enough to quell the opposition, he closed the Estates General.

-By now, both ordinary people and the bourgeoisie had no intention to stop reorganizing French politics, economy and society.
-Therefore, on 20 June 1789, representatives of the Third Estate reconvened in a nearby tennis court and vowed to negotiate and institute a constitution limiting the king’s power.
-Of all 577 representatives, only one did not join the Tennis Court Oath: Joseph Martin-Dauch, who decided that he would follow the monarch’s orders.
+By then, both ordinary people and the bourgeoisie intended to keep reorganizing French politics and the economy.
+They also intended to reorganize society.
+On 20 June 1789, representatives of the Third Estate reconvened in a nearby tennis court and vowed to negotiate a constitution limiting the king’s power.
+Of all 577 representatives, only one did not join the Tennis Court Oath: Joseph Martin-Dauch, who decided to follow the monarch’s orders.

-Initially, Louis XVI felt the social pressure and acquiesced to the plan to elaborate a constitution.
-Nevertheless, while the constituents discussed, there was the constant fear that Louis XVI would order a military strike on the assembly.
-When it became public that troops loyal to the monarchy were being assembled, the Third Estate carried out the storming of the Bastille — an almost abandoned prison that remained a symbol of royal power.
-The revolutionaries took up arms and began to fight against the monarchy, starting off the French Revolution.
+Initially, Louis XVI felt the social pressure and accepted the plan to draft a constitution.
+Nevertheless, while the constituents debated, they feared that Louis XVI would order a military strike on the assembly.
+When it became public that troops loyal to the monarchy were being assembled, the Third Estate carried out the storming of the Bastille.
+The almost abandoned prison remained a symbol of royal power.
+The revolutionaries took up arms and began to fight the monarchy, starting the French Revolution.

 Political Divisions within Revolutionary France

 • Girondins: They were members of the upper bourgeoisie, like independent professionals and members of the middle class.
 They usually sat at the rightmost seats whenever the Third Estate convened, and for that reason their ideas became known as the ideas of the Right.
-They defended moderate policies such as adopting economic liberalism and keeping Louis XVI in power, although restrained by a constitution.
+They defended moderate policies such as economic liberalism and keeping Louis XVI under a constitution.

 • Jacobins: They were members of the lower bourgeoisie, like small merchants and urban workers at manufacturing plants.
 They usually took up the leftmost seats in Third Estate assemblies, and thus their ideas became known as the ideas of the Left.
-They endorsed more radical measures, such as replacing the Monarchy with a Republic, equalizing social rights, and intervening in the economy.
+They endorsed more radical measures, such as replacing the Monarchy with a Republic and intervening in the economy.
 In order to advance their ideology, they frequently turned to political violence.

 • The Plain or The Marsh: They were uncommitted politicians who did not adhere to a single ideology, were not part of any political club, and lacked leadership.
 Their designation comes from the fact that they usually sat at ground level in Third Estate assemblies.
 In terms of ideology, they were moderates who allied with either Girondins or Jacobins sporadically.